jacqizee/Lo-Fi-Tetris/README.md

 createGrid(nextGrid, nextCellCount, nextCells)
 ```

-### Creating and Generating Tetronimos
+### Creating and Generating Tetrominoes

-To create and generate tetronimos in JavaScript, I created a class that would allow me to easily create objects and assign values for their different attributes.
-Initially, I had a single array that I used to store the Tetronimos, and would access each Tetronimo via a randomly generated number from 0 to 6.
+To create and generate tetrominos in JavaScript, I created a class that would allow me to easily create objects and assign values for their different attributes.
+Initially, I had a single array that I used to store the Tetrominoes, and would access each Tetromino via a randomly generated number from 0 to 6.

 ```
 class Tetromino {